Use a cloud distribution point in Configuration Manager

 Internet-based clients get Microsoft software update content from the Microsoft Update cloud service at no charge.
 Don't distribute software update deployment packages with Microsoft software updates to a cloud distribution point.
 Otherwise, you'll incur data storage costs for content that clients never use.

-An Azure Resource Manager deployment use Azure locally redundant storage (LRS).
-This change reduces the cost of the storage account.
-The classic deployment wasn't using the additional features of GRS.
+Cloud distribution points with an Azure Resource Manager deployment use Azure locally redundant storage (LRS).
 For more information, see Locally redundant storage.

 - Each cloud service has a dynamic IP address.
 Each distinct cloud distribution point uses a new dynamic IP address.
 Adding additional VMs per cloud service doesn't increase these addresses.

 There are two primary data flows for the cloud distribution point:

 The site server connects to Azure to set up the cloud distribution point service